nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.endNotifications
 ```
-Fired when the Icon's notifcations are cleared.
+Fired when the Icons notifcations are cleared.
 ```lua
 Icon.endNotifications:Connect(function())